UmamaheshMaxwell/rxjs-using-events/README.md

 # RxJS Boiler

-Boilerplate for building RxJS applications in a Webpack environment
+RxJS application using events in a Webpack environment

 ### Installation